abyravan/se3posenets-pytorch/README.md

      For an example config file, look at config/icra18final/simdata/se3pose/def_rmsprop.yaml At the least, you might have to change the “data” path inside the config file to be your path to the dataset

+Setting up ROS compatibility:
+1) After sourcing the correct conda version (2.7 default), run the following install command: pip install -U rospkg catkin_pkg
+  This should install the necessary bridge between ROS and conda.
+2) To check if this works and in general to run a ROS workspace you need to first source the correct conda version (sourceconda2) and then source the ROS workspace (such as for baxter it could be . baxter.sh sim or .baxter.sh).
+Then to test, go to the terminal and type: import rospy.
+If this succeeds, you should be set.

 Setting up control:
 1) You need to install Pangolin (https://github.com/stevenlovegrove/Pangolin)
 2) Next, you need to compile the code in lib/: